trailofbits/osquery-extensions/fwctl/README.md

 #### Verify lack of access

 Open up a web browser, clear its cache, and attempt to load https://www.yahoo.com.
 You should get some sort of error page that the server is not responing, indicating that the host blocking is successful.
-If you're running a web server locally, you may see its page instead of yahoo's page.
+If you're running a web server locally, you may see its page instead of Yahoo's page.
 This also is an indicator that host blocking is successful.

 Attempt to load https://www.google.com.
 This should be successful, indicating that secure connections to websites still work.